Skip to content

 • White lithium grease is a good general-purpose lubricant for metal-on-metal contacts (e.g. leadscres and brass nuts).
 It is relatively inexpensive and easy to find.

-• Silicone grease is a good choice for lubricating metal-on-plastic contacts.
-It is resistant to moisture and dust.
+• Silicone grease is a good choice for lubricating metal-on-plastic contacts, and to help with air-tight sealing inside the micropipettes.

 Instructions to lubricate 3D-printers or similar CNC machines: https://www.youtube.com/watch?v=Yn6FFd1ry9g